How to Increase Book Sales: Metadata for Books Chapter 3 of 11

 2. The Art of Waiting: On Fertility, Medicine, and Motherhood

-Unless you have something truly funny or clever, steer clear of long subtitles and just keep it simple instead.
-Subtitles tend to get long when they speak to things that happen in the book rather than themes, or to random asides rather than the core ideas.
-Here’s one that works: A Bad Idea I'm About to Do: True Tales of Seriously Poor Judgment and Stunningly Awkward Adventure
+• Avoid long subtitles.
+Unless you have something truly clever or funny to say, just keep it simple.
+Subtitles tend to run too long when they speak to things that happen in the book rather than themes, or to random asides rather than the core ideas.
+Here's one that works: A Bad Idea I'm About to Do: True Tales of Seriously Poor Judgment and Stunningly Awkward Adventure.

-The Internet is a main sales vehicle for most authors with the popularity of online searches and Amazon as an online retailer, so you’ll want to consider incorporating keywords into your title and subtitle, but use them effectively.
-With an understanding of keywords and their purpose from Chapter 2, consider how you can incorporate them into your title and subtitle naturally to help your book appear in more relevant searches of prospective readers.
+• Consider incorporating important consumer keywords into your subtitle to improve discoverability, but use them effectively.
+If relevant to your book, use important brands, major characters, themes, and topics.
+Keywords are covered in more depth in Chapter 5.
+With an understanding of their purpose, consider how you can incorporate them into your subtitle naturally to help your book appear in more relevant online searches of prospective readers.

 This chapter was compiled from the following posts on the IngramSpark blog: